Bisinle/Bank-of-Flatiron/README.md

 The Transaction Tracker App is a web application that allows users to manage their transactions effectively.
 It provides a user-friendly interface where users can view a table of all transactions, add new transactions, and filter transactions based on description or category.
 Additionally, the app offers bonus features like sorting transactions alphabetically by categor, description or amount and deleting transactions from the table.

-## Getting Started

-To run the React App on your local machine, follow these steps:

-1. Clone the repository: git clone https://github.com/Bisinle/konoha-bank
-2. Navigate to the project directory:` cd konoha-bank`
-3. Install dependencies: `npm install`
-4. Navigate to `src/data` to start the server : `json-server --watch ./src/data/db.json`
-5. Start the development server: `npm start`
-6. Open your browser and go to `http://localhost:3000 `to view the app.

 # <ins>Components Overview</ins>

 ### 1. App